 More Information regarding postdoctoral student research process

-Please review the following PowerPoint slides for more details regarding the research process for post-doctoral students
+Please see the following presentations for more details regarding the research process: